nsaunders/writing/posts/css-madness-to-hooks/index.md

 ---
 title: From CSS madness to CSS Hooks
 description:
-  The technical limitations of inline styles have frustrated web developers for literally decades, forcing us to choose between unmaintainable architecture and complex workarounds.
-CSS Variables have unwittingly provided a solution.
+  The limited capabilities of inline styles have frustrated web developers for decades, forcing us to choose between unmaintainable architecture and complex workarounds.
+CSS Variables offer a solution.
 published: 2023-10-17T15:00:00.000Z
 tags:
   - CSS